davidtwco/rfcs/text/0000-build-std/4-proposal.md

 and recommend the user download `rust-src` if using rustup.

 `rust-src` will contain the sources for the standard library crates as well as its vendored dependencies ([?][rationale-vendoring]).
-Sources of standard library dependencies will not be fetched from crates.io.
+As a consequence sources of standard library dependencies will not need be fetched from crates.io.

 > [!NOTE]
 >